How To Use Hemp Seed Oil For Cooking?

 How Is Hemp Used In Food?

 Hemp’s jam-packed with protein, healthy fats and other nutrients, giving a powerful boost to your diet.
 But the question is: how can you incorporate more hemp into your diet?
 Unlike the industrial hemp used for fibres, hemp seeds and oils are the primary forms that people use for dietary purposes.
-They can be used in a range of food products because of them being a good source of protein and providing healthy fat.
+Because they are a good source of protein and provide healthy fat, they can be used in various food products.

 How Do You Prepare Hemp Seeds For Eating?